nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 Regarding the complexity of this database and its used techniques, this paper focuses on some basic topics for this experienced example of a NoSQL database.
 Amazon DynamoDB is a hosted server operating system with a key-value as well as a document store database model.
 As a fully managed NoSQL database service by Amazon DynamoDB delivers high performance and scalability combined with individual adjustments on actual requirements and imperceptible changes.
 There´s no administrational workload like hardware and software provisioning including setup, configuration and updates as well as cluster scaling, replication, monitoring or dealing with hardware failures.

-Like there's no overhead needed for administration, Amazon DynamoDB also offers traffic, throughput and scalability without limits.
-Write and read, storage and retrieval of massive amounts of data is virtually limitless.
+Smilar to the missing administrational overhead, Amazon DynamoDB also offers traffic, throughput and scalability without limits.
+Write and read capacity for storage and retrieval of massive amounts of data is virtually limitless in the cloud.

-Furthermore, flexible operation and usage is always possible, even in the event of unexpectedly high access numbers and / or work processes.
-With a predefined performance expectation, throughput and latency are kept stable throughout, regardless of increased data volume, for example, due to increased usage numbers.
+Furthermore, flexible operation and usage is always possible, even in the event of unexpectedly high workloads the service will seamlessly scale in the background.
+With a predefined performance expectation, throughput and latency are kept on a stable level and are guranteed by AWS Service Level Agreements

 With appropriately defined upper and lower limits, Amazon DynamoDB can scale automatically depending on real traffic.
 This saves real costs through performance adjustment and yet massive access by a large number of users is possible at all times.

-In addition, other AWS services can of course also be implemented.
-These can be used for further analyses, logging, security settings and target group-oriented monitoring, among other things.
+In addition, other AWS services can be easily integrated.
+There are services for data analyses, logging, security settings and target group-oriented monitoring and many more.
+Amazon Web Services offers over 200 services for different use cases.

+\
+&nbsp;

 ### 2.2 Use Cases

-serverless applications
+For a better understanding we will explore different use casesto understand the possibilities Amazon DynamoDB has to offer its customers.

+**serverless applications**

 For persistent storage of relevant data at any scale, Amazon DynamoDB has become one of the central databases for web and mobile backends in eCommerce, sales, education, and the media verticals.

-high volume special events
+**high volume special events**

 Special events and seasonal events usually have a relatively short duration and volatile workload, such as national election campaigns.
 Increasing and decreasing the capacity currently required allows variable freedom of action and efficient resource management whenever and however it is needed.

-social media applications
+**social media applications**

 Especially in social media, usage patterns and access numbers are unpredictable and can go viral at any time.
 Be it mobile online games like Pokemon Go or photo and video sharing platforms like Instagram or TikTok.
 In order to meet a new hype in a service-oriented way as expected, Amazon DynamoDB offers corresponding elasticity and flexibility.

-regulatory and compliance requirements
+**regulatory and compliance requirements**

 Applications in the areas of healthcare or finance require special regulations and a corresponding set of rules.
 AWS has a special focus and detailed descriptions in the AWS Services in the Compliance Program area.

-real-time analytics
+**real-time analytics**

 For real-time usage data analysis, sentiment detection, advertising and marketing service delivery, and trend analysis, Amazon DynamoDB provides seamless scaling without downtime.
 This allows streaming event data to be ingested and analyzed in real time.
 Total capacity can be easily increased as needed and also reduced once the event is over.

+For sure this is just seen as a kind of an overview and not as a final compendium.
+A large number of situations working and needing a database could be solved by using Amazon DynamoDB in the right setup.

+\
+&nbsp;

 ### 2.3 Data Models